 4. Default Riders

 Now before you get all up in a huff about your right to shotgun, remember that there are a few proprietary considerations that override even the most timely shotgun call.
 When riding with a romantically entwined couple where one party is the driver, the significant other has a default claim to shotgun.
-If you know what's good for you, you won't mess with this one.
-Just suck it up and get in the back.
+If you know what’s good for you, you won’t mess with this one.
+Suck it up, buttercup.
+Get in the back.

 5. Driver Fail